Dental Preceptorships

 The program familiarizes participants with predoctoral clinical and didactic education and the U.S. group practice structure while simultaneously providing the information and skills participants need to further their dental education.

 Our AEGD program at CCHS is part of the NYU Langone Dental Medicine residency training program.
-The program offers a wide range of academic and clinical interactions between the preceptees and the AEGD residents.

-The preceptorship program is under the leadership and direction of Dr. Tumouh Al-Allaq who has guided several international dentists for their successful acceptance into DDS or DMD programs.
+There is a wide range of academic and clinical interactions between the preceptees and the AEGD residents.
+The preceptorship program is under the leadership and direction of Dr. Tumouh Al-Allaq, who has guided several international dentists for their successful acceptance into DDS or DMD programs.
 Dr. Al-Allaq works closely with each preceptee and is involved in their application/ interview preparation process for DDS or DMD programs.

 Program Design/Objective:

 Preceptees engage in didactic courses, seminars, hands on workshops and conferences, carry out independent research, and are exposed to comprehensive dental instruction through an intensive observership experience.
 Participants are involved in all phases of the didactic program, including CE courses and other educational opportunities.

 Preceptees will only be allowed to observe clinical procedures, however, direct patient care is not allowed.

-Upon completion of the program requirements, such as case presentations, literature reviews, and possible research projects, the preceptee is awarded a Certificate of Completion.
+Upon Completion of the program requirements, such as case presentations, literature reviews, and possible research projects, the preceptee is awarded a Certificate of Completion.

 Qualified dentists are welcome to apply for a 3,6 or 12-months preceptorships in AEGD, Pediatrics or a combination of both.